epfldata/SimulationEngine/README.md

  Once you have written your meta-programs and translated them to object programs, you can start simulation.
 The object programs are in folder `/generated/src/main/scala/$packageName$`.
 To start a simulation, first define you simulation configuration: the total turns and time you want to run the simulation for.
 Next, decide whether you want to use Spark to parallelize your agents.
 When running locally, Spark consumes more memory and often results in slower simulation.
 Afterwards, simply pass the configuration to the simulation driver and invoke `run()`.
 ```
 // Define the configuration for your simulation
-val c: Config = new Config(InitData.initActors, 0, 100, 0, 10)
+val c: SimulationConfig = SimulationConfig(totalTurn=3)
+// Run the initialization method
+generated.*yourExample*.initActors()
-// Pass the configuration to default simulation
+// Add the configuration to the simulation
-val result: SimulationSnapshot = new Simulation(c).run()
+val result: SimulationSnapshot = new Default(c).run()
 // Pass the configuration to Spark simulation
 val result2: SimulationSnapshot = new SimulationSpark(c).run()
 ```

- You can also reference the test scripts in `/generated/src/test/scala`
+ You can also reference the test scripts in `/src/test/scala`

 ### <a name="Folder"></a> Folder Structure
 - `ecosim/` contains the legacy implementation of the simulation framework without using message passing